-The majority of early childhood services operate from 6am-6pm weekdays, however recent figures from the ABS show that the number of people working non-standard hours is rising and more than one in three people work over time, with almost 60 per cent of employees having no say in their start and finish times.
+The majority of early childhood services operate from 6am-6pm weekdays, however recent figures from the Australian Bureau of Statistics show that the number of people working non-standard/flexible hours is rising, more than one in three people work extra hours or overtime, and more than one in five are usually required to be on call or standby.

 What options are available?

-Family Day Care – family day care is a quality, home based early childhood education and care service for children aged from six weeks through to 12 years.
+Family Day Care – family day care is a quality, home-based early childhood education and care service for children aged from six weeks through to 12 years.
 Many family day care educators are more flexible than long day care centres with their hours of operation and can make special accommodations for families with particular care needs.
+Overnight care may be available, depending on the service.

-Long Day Care (with extended hours) – an increasing number of long day care centres are offering extended hours care, (although they are less likely to offer over night care) and is a great option for families with non-standard start and finish times.
+Long Day Care (with extended hours) – an increasing number of long day care centres are offering extended hours care, with earlier and later sessions, and this is a great option for families with non-standard start and finish times.
 Remember to look for the moon icon next to their CareforKids.com.au listing when researching your options.

 Nannies and Au Pairs – a great option for those with odd working hours, if you can arrange a live-in option.
 The main disadvantage to nannies and au pairs is that you need extra space in your house to accommodate them on a long-term basis and they can be more expensive than group care arrangements.